Welcome to the documentations of SWC-DB© !

 The Differences of SWC-DB with Wide Column Databases

-The major differences “Super Wide Column Database” has to commonly known Wide Column Databases are SWC-DB does not have Tables nor Namespaces and while cell key as known to be in Wide Column Database structured in timestamp, row, column-family and column-family-qualifier in SWC-DB a cell key is a list of Fractions with timestamp.
+The major differences “Super Wide Column Database” has to commonly known Wide Column Databases are SWC-DB does not have Tables nor Namespaces whereas the number of columns is numerous with a support of a selector over Column-Tags and while cell key as known to be in Wide Column Database structured in timestamp, row, column-family and column-family-qualifier in SWC-DB a cell key is a list of Fractions with timestamp.
 The differences in SQL syntax, it is in-place of

 select columns from “table_name” with SWC-DB It is